peng-ju/Turbine_blade_anomaly_detection/README.md

-# Check our Symposium Poster at
+# Check our Symposium Poster via the link below!
 'https://datamine.purdue.edu/corporate/HowmetAerospace/TDM_Symposium2023_Poster_Howmet_turbine.pdf'

 This is a brief introduction to the project.
 Limited by the NDA, more information is not available.